holographicSol/SatIO/SatIO/src/dev.md

 8: CTRL+F: getRelatedZ() -> add as required.

-The new function should now show up in available functions and can be used with expressions (over, under, equal, range) and can be saved/loaded from matrix files.
+The new function should now show up in available functions and can be used programmably with expressions (over, under, equal, range) and can be saved/loaded from matrix files.

 -----